 He was a much loved shooting friend.

-My thoughts and commiserations go out to Mary, Davis and his family.
+My thoughts and commiserations go out to Mary, David and his family.

 Ian was to me what archery is all about- to quote the GNAS motto – Union, Trueheart and Courtesy.
 Ian was all of those things, and more: a true gentleman in every sense of the word.

 I had the pleasure of shooting many longbow rounds with Ian as did all his friends at Derwent and beyond in the archery community.

 We worked on the shooting line at Chatsworth for many years helping to raise funds for the club.

 On Wednesday the pork pie and sausage roll club meet to shoot a round – a light-hearted assembly of like-minded archers to shoot and enjoy longbow archery.
 Ian, a founder member and pork pie stalwart will be sorely missed; indeed, it will never be the same again.

 His presence was guaranteed to bring laughter and amusement, a true character.
 We will all miss him.

 On Wednesday instead of shooting a round the boys shot one arrow each, and drank a wee dram as a tribute to Ian and everything he stood for in the archery community – Mick, Doug, Malcolm, John and myself Derek Woodhouse.